Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 **The HUD:** Real-time metrics track the **Option Count**, the **Opportunity Cost**, and the **Decision Time (Hick’s Law)**.
 When the "Optimal Choice" point is passed, the HUD triggers a "Warning: Paralysis Zone" alert, and the curve shifts from a vibrant Teal to a muted, flickering Red to represent stress.

 **File:** `the-paradox-of-choice-why-more-is-actually-less.py`
+---

+### 01\.
+The Law of Inertia: Why Things Keep Moving

+A side-by-side comparison of friction-induced decay versus the infinite "status quo" of deep space.

+-   **Concept:** Sum of Forces = 0 → Constant Velocity

+-   **Key Visual:** A physical "Impulse" event followed by the separation of the object from the force that started its journey.

+-   **File:** `the-law-of-inertia-why-things-keep-moving.py`

 ## 🛠️ How to Run